ChrisNzoka/blog_posts/ckysn541m0eoj66s1hxeu6tzj.md

 ## 1\.
 Overview

 **Technical writers acquire or provide technical information for professional use**.
-Also, technical writers must structure and present information in a way that makes it readable, clear, and useful.
+Also, they structure and present information in a way that makes it readable, clear, and useful to the audience.

 In this article, **we'll learn six reasons why we should write technical documents**.